-The Charity runs After School Club sessions which offers 12 hours of respite per week for parents, over four days, Monday to Thursday during term time on the Palace Road site, but we also mirror our activities on Willington Road site.
+The Charity runs After School Club sessions which offers 15 hours of respite per week for parents, over five days, Monday to Friday during term time on the Palace Road site, but we also mirror our activities on Willington Road site.
 There is a transport service to drop the children home after the sessions, which has proved to be in demand.
 The transport service was introduced for a small number of children in local mainstream schools who were not provided with SEN Transport.
-Now we give transport to our young people on two sites with our two mini buses with tail lifts for wheel chair users.
+Now we give transport to our young people on two sites with our two mini buses with wheelchair excess.
 The ASC offers healthy eating, rambling, art & craft, cooking multi-sports, and sensory play.